Follow my blog with Bloglovin

 Loneliness hurts.
 We are social beings and we need other people, even hermit types like me.
-Not getting my people-time leaves me lonely and at risk for a relapse of depression.
-Depression can make you lonely, or make existing loneliness worse.
+Not getting your people-time leaves you lonely and at risk for a bout of depression.
+Among other things, depression can make you lonely, or make existing loneliness worse.

 A recent study also shows that depression can impact your health.
 Now, health problems can connect you with medical professionals if somehow you get into treatment.
 But that’s one heck of a way to meet people.
-We can do better than that!
+I think we can do better than that!

 Here are some ideas on how to fight loneliness no matter who or where you are.